Volumetric Flow Rate Calculator

 Where Q = volumetric flow rate, A = cross-sectional area, v = average velocity

-The volumetric flow rate equation Q = A × v is derived from the principle of continuity in fluid mechanics.
+The volumetric flow rate equation Q = A × v is derived from the principle of continuity in fluid mechanics - one of the most fundamental concepts in engineering.
 This equation states that the volume of fluid flowing through a cross-section per unit time equals the product of the cross-sectional area and the average velocity of the fluid.
+It's beautifully simple: larger pipes or faster flows mean more volume per second.
+This principle governs everything from blood flow in arteries to oil flowing through pipelines.

 Cross-sectional area (A) is the area perpendicular to the direction of flow.
+Think of it as the "window" through which fluid passes.
 For circular pipes, A = πr² = πd²/4, where r is radius and d is diameter.
 For rectangular channels, A = width × height.
-The area must be measured in square units consistent with the velocity units.
+The area must be measured in square units consistent with the velocity units—mixing units will give incorrect results.
+That’s why the calculator handles unit conversions automatically, ensuring accuracy regardless of your input units.

 Common Unit Conversions